-Dupilumab (trade name: Dupixent) has been approved in Germany since September 2017 for the treatment of moderate to severe in adults who are able to have treatment with tablets or injections (systemic treatment).
+Dupilumab (trade name: Dupixent) has been approved in Germany since September 2017 for the treatment of moderate to severe eczema in adults who are able to have treatment with tablets or injections (systemic treatment).
 As of August 2019, it is also approved for use in children aged 12 years and over under the same conditions.

-Eczema – also known as atopic or atopic dermatitis – is a chronic (long-lasting), non-infectious skin condition.
+Eczema – also known as atopic eczema or atopic dermatitis – is a chronic (long-lasting), non-infectious skin condition.

 Typical symptoms include rashes and severe itching that come and go in episodes.
 The acute symptoms include red and itchy skin, sometimes with blisters that easily break and then weep (leak liquid).
 Over time the skin can become dry and cracked, and also thicken.